Finland says new Arctic railway should lead to Kirkenes

 “The Arctic railway is an important European project that would create a closer link between the northern, Arctic Europe and continental Europe.
 The connection would improve the conditions for many industries in northern areas.
 A working group will now start to further examine the routing to Kirkenes,” the Minister said.

-In a comment, Norwegian Transport Minister Ketil Solvik-Olsen says that “we wish to continue the excellent Norwegian-Finnish collaboration and look forward to contribute to the working group exploring further options regarding the Artic railway route from Rovaniemi to Kirkenes.”
+In a comment, Norwegian Transport Minister Ketil Solvik-Olsen says that “we wish to continue the excellent Norwegian-Finnish collaboration and look forward to contribute to the working group exploring further options regarding the Arctic railway route from Rovaniemi to Kirkenes.”

 Minister Solvik-Olsen participated in the press conference via a video link.
 In the room were several of the people who have been working with the project over the last months and years, among them former PM Paavo Lipponen.